 I shouted back at Archer to stop chewing the lawn, he was literally making a meal of it.
 He just looked up and gave one of his s***-eating grins before returning to his mossy meal and me with a loaded gun.
 Yes, I shot the ball in his direction with the intention of hitting the fence near him. and hoping the noise would be enough to wipe the grin off of his face.

-I’m mortified, trying to coax him back out he’s just flickering his eye lids at me, oh no. I finally get him out from under the bush and fuss over him, he’s still not a happy pup.
-He continues to blink oddly all the way back to the house, where I threw the gun in a storage bin before checking the safety information to confirm that it did in fact say in strict terms not to be fired at people, who would have thought.
-I wondered if dog applied?
+I’m mortified, trying to coax him back out he’s just flickering his eyelids at me, oh no. I finally get him out from under the bush and fuss over him, he’s still not a happy pup.
+He continues to blink oddly all the way back to the house, where I threw the gun in a storage bin before checking the safety information to confirm that it did, in fact, say in strict terms not to be fired at people, who would have guessed that it applied to dogs too?

 We get in the house and I have a proper looks at his eyes, his left eye is definitely not right, he’s refusing to open it fully, probably because I keep poking my fingers at it.
 He seems OK though, it was probably the shock I tell myself, he’ll be OK I’m sure he’ll walk it off.
 Wen gets home I confess that HER gun has damaged the dog.
 He’s still half asleep, but he’s still not opening the eye fully.
 Wen did point out that the aim is to fire the tennis ball away from you when the pup is with you.